maureen-zhang/Pyrolitics/README.md

 ### Objectives:
 - Construct a model-ready data frame with clean, well-curated features.
 - Gain insights into appropriate modeling approaches for predicting wildfire occurrence and frequency.
-- Understand how data structure and feature design impact model performance by evaluating various machine learning algorithms.
+- Understand how data structure and feature design impact model performance by evaluating panel regression algorithms.

 ### Duration:
 2 months [due 4/21].